 The industrial partners have used the project work for internal collaboration with the respective teams being active in standardization, marketing and product development.

-In an early stage, the concepts, system design and evaluation results are one valuable source of information for the strategy building within the companies.
+In an early stage of the product life cycle, the concepts, system design and evaluation results are used as a valuable source of information for the strategy building within the companies.
 This includes the building of initial product and feature roadmaps and decisions on areas to invest in research and development.

-The SMEs as well as the large industry partners have handed over results out of the project work into their development processes to come up with new product variants and to improve their existing solutions thus helping to build up relevant know-how.
-Large industry is now considering the enhancements of 5G and additions in their product roadmap.
-The quantitative evaluation and the techno-economic studies help setting up reliable product roadmaps, and the work undergone in ONE5G was key in helping us to acquire know-how about the potential and trade-offs of the 5G enhancements.
+The SMEs as well as the large industry partners have handed over the results out of the project work into their development teams to come up with new features and product variants and to improve their existing solutions.
+In addition, the project results have been helping to build up relevant know-how in the Research and Development reams.

+Large industry is now working towards an integration of the enhancements and additions to 5G in their product roadmap.
+The quantitative evaluation and the technoeconomic studies help setting up reliable product roadmaps, and the work undergone in ONE5G was key in helping the R&D teams to acquire know-how about the potential and trade-offs of the 5G enhancements.

 Research as it has been carried out in ONE5G investigates the entire system.
 Besides the standard-relevant aspects the work also results in designs, architectures, functions and algorithms that provide a necessary basis for the analysis, engineering and implementation of the systems - and this is not described in any standard.
-This part of the project's results is being disseminated within the partner's organization to the technical (development) community and it becomes one basis for the development work.
+This part of the project's results is being disseminated within the partner's organizations to the technical (development) community and it becomes one basis for the development work.

-The prototypes give some evidence on the feasibility of a network solution, even if the prototype is limited.
-Providing often a physically realistic implementation of a (sub)system the realization of a proof of concept often leads to the discovery of issues and solutions that have not been thought of in design and simulation.
-In this sense the prototypes have helped to de-risk the development.
+The prototypes give some evidence on the feasibility of a network solution, even if the prototype necessarily is limited in size and scope.
+Providing often a physically realistic implementation of a (sub) system the realization of a proof of concept leads to the discovery of issues and solutions that have not been thought of earlier in design and simulation.
+In this sense the prototypes have helped to de-risk the development. (examples)

-The main benefit of a proof of concept however is that it can illustrate potential new use cases.
+The main benefit of a proof of concept however is that it can illustrate and partially test potential new use cases.
 This aspect is important in the case of ONE5G that works to expand the use cases to the evolved 5G addressing vertical sectors and industrial applications.
-These markets are still in their infancy and the community still is learning how to use communication technology in these sectors.
+The corresponding markets are still in their infancy and the community still is learning how to use communication technology in these sectors.
 The visibility of solutions provided in the demos thus accelerates the adoption process of communication technologies in the industrial sector and helps to evolve these markets.